 Category: ISO-25010/Maintainability/Testability

-Statement: Tests of the solution’s system(s) MUST be secure, automated, repeatable, useful, consistent
+Statement: Tests of the solution’s system(s) must be secure, automated, repeatable, useful and consistent

 Rationale: Tests must not use production data: the use of production data, of any age or size, in a manner not disclosed to system users is illegal.
 Additionally, it is insecure due being more readily accessible in an unmonitored environment.
 Tests are to be automated to minimise impact on release scheduling, nor require manual preparations (e.g., resetting, reprovisioning databases, etc.).
 The automated tests must produce repeatable trustable results and reports.